 Start posting – you can take a picture directly from the Instagram app, to snap wherever you are or whatever you’re doing at that precise moment, or you can choose a picture from your gallery.
 You can also add video, which is a great option and means people will stick on your profile for a little longer.
 There are lots of different effects to add, which you can investigate and play with as you go along, but to start with, take a photo, write a short post showing why it’s relevant to your business and use a three or four hashtags to make it available to a wider audience.

 Be creative – Instagram is all about bringing personality to your brand.
 So as well as sharing pictures of products, show people where you’re going for meetings, behind-the-scenes shots from your suppliers or production lines, team members working hard answering calls – whatever helps followers to see your brand as something real.
-If you decide to get help with social media marketing, it’s worth doing some brainstorming to work out the things that people want to see, and build those things into a story that promotes your brand.
+If you decide to get help with social media management, it’s worth doing some brainstorming to work out the things that people want to see, and build those things into a story that promotes your brand.

 Be friendly – you can tag other people in your posts, so if you have been to visit someone, or have appreciated some help and advice, then tag that person or organisation in your post.
 Collaboration is a key theme for all social media success – the friendlier, nicer and more co-operative you are, the better your brand will look.